hanabi/hanabi.github.io/README.md

   * Bob plays red 2 from his *Finesse Position*.
   * Cathy plays red 3 from her *Finesse Position*.
   * Donald plays red 4.
 * Similarly, it is possible to get a single person to blind-play 2 cards in a row.
-In this situation, since they see that the blind cards are not in anyone else's hands, they will blind play two turns in a row, playing from left to right.
+In this situation, since they see that the blind cards are not in anyone else's hands, they will blind-play two turns in a row, playing from left to right.
 * For example, on the first turn of a 3-player game:
   * Alice clues red to Cathy, touching a red 3.
-  * Bob blind plays red 1 from slot 1.
+  * Bob blind-plays red 1 from slot 1.
   * Cathy would normally think that she has red 2, which would match the red 1 that was just played.
 However, she sees that when the clue happened, there was a red 2 next to the red 1.
   * Thus, Cathy discards, giving Bob the chance to blind the play the red 2.
-If he does not blind play it, then it was a normal *Finesse* and she has red 2.
-If he does blind play it, then it was a *Double Finesse* and she has red 3.
+If he does not blind-play it, then it was a normal *Finesse* and she has red 2.
+If he does blind-play it, then it was a *Double Finesse* and she has red 3.
-  * On his next turn, Bob blind plays red 2 from slot 2.
+  * On his next turn, Bob blind-plays red 2 from slot 2.
 Cathy now knows she has the red 3.

 ### The Ambiguous Finesse

-* Sometimes, the person who is supposed to blind play a card into a *Finesse* is ambiguous.
+* Sometimes, the person who is supposed to blind-play a card into a *Finesse* is ambiguous.
 For example, in a 4-player game:
   * Nothing is played on the stacks.
   * Alice clues Donald about a red 2 as a *Play clue*.
   * Both Bob AND Cathy have red 1 on their *Finesse Position*.
   * Bob will think that it is a *Reverse Finesse* directed at Cathy, and he will discard.
   * Next, Cathy thinks that Bob made a mistake and "missed" the *Finesse*.
 Cathy discards.
 * Here, Cathy is actually the one making the mistake.
 It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
-If Bob is discarding, then it means that Cathy also has the exact same copy of the card, and Cathy should immediately blind play.
+If Bob is discarding, then it means that Cathy also has the exact same copy of the card, and Cathy should immediately blind-play.
 * From Cathy's perspective, it is also possible that Bob is performing a special move called a *Pass Bluff* (which is covered later on in the document).

 ### The Positional Discard (Indicating a Play with a Discard)